drivendataorg/deid2-runtime/README.md

 We wrote a benchmark in Python to serve as a concrete example of a submission.
 Use `make pack-benchmark` to create the benchmark submission from the source code.
 The command zips everything in the `benchmark` folder and saves the zip archive to `submission/submission.zip`.
 To prevent losing your work, this command will not overwrite an existing submission.
 To generate a new submission, you will first need to remove the existing `submission/submission.zip`.

-### Making a submission
+### Running your submission

+Now you can make sure your submission runs locally prior to submitting it to the platform.
 Make sure you have the [prerequisites](#prerequisites) installed.
 Then, run the following command to download the official image:

 ```bash
 make pull
 ```

-Now after you have packed up your solution in `submission/submission.zip` (or generated the sample submission with `make pack-benchmark`), you can test it locally by running:
+Again, make sure you have packed up your solution in `submission/submission.zip` (or generated the sample submission with `make pack-benchmark`), then try running it:

 ```bash
 make test-submission